terhnt/dogeparty-wallet/README.md

 Development
 -----------

 The easiest way to develop locally is to install Federated Node in Docker environment.
-If you already have Bitcoin Core addrindex, Counterparty Server and Counterblock, then Counterwallet can be manually installed using either of these approaches:
+If you already have Unobtanium Core addrindex, Unoparty Server and Unoblock, then Unowallet can be manually installed using either of these approaches:

-* Stand-alone Docker environment: refer to docker\start.sh in the Counterwallet source code.
+* Stand-alone Docker environment: refer to docker\start.sh in the Unowallet source code.
-* Manually: example based on the Docker template for Counterwallet on Ubuntu 16.04 is provided below.
+* Manually: example based on the Docker template for Unowallet on Ubuntu 16.04 is provided below.

 ### Manual installation in local environment (Ubuntu 16.04):
 1. Clone repository and `cd` into result folder